waikato-ufdl/wai-annotations-imgaug/README.md

     ROTATE:
       Rotates images randomly within a range of degrees or by a specified degree.
 Specify seed value and force augmentation to be seeded to generate repeatable augmentations.

-      Domain(s): Image Classification Domain, Image Object-Detection Domain
+      Domain(s): Image Object-Detection Domain, Image Classification Domain

-      usage: rotate [-f FROM_DEGREE] [-s SEED] [-a] [-T THRESHOLD] [-t TO_DEGREE]
+      usage: rotate [-f DEGREE_FROM] [-t DEGREE_TO] [-s SEED] [-a] [-T THRESHOLD]

       optional arguments:
-        -f FROM_DEGREE, --from-degree FROM_DEGREE
+        -f DEGREE_FROM, --from-degree DEGREE_FROM
+                        the start of the degree range to use for rotating the images -t DEGREE_TO, --to-degree DEGREE_TO
-                        the start degree to use for rotating the images -s SEED, --seed SEED
+                        the end of the degree range to use for rotating the images -s SEED, --seed SEED
                         the seed value to use for the random number generator; randomly seeded if not provided -a, --seed-augmentation
                         whether to seed the augmentation; if specified, uses the seeded random generator to produce a seed value from 0 to 1000 for the augmentation.
         -T THRESHOLD, --threshold THRESHOLD
-                        the threshold to use for Random.rand(): if equal or above, rotation gets applied; range: 0-1; default: 0 (= always)
+                        the threshold to use for Random.rand(): if equal or above, augmentation gets applied; range: 0-1; default: 0 (= always)
-        -t TO_DEGREE, --to-degree TO_DEGREE
-                        the end degree to use for rotating the images
 ```